LilithsDemon/CSV-Controller/README.md

 # CSV Controller

+---
+Made By LilithsDemon(Lucy Gardener)
+---

-A terminal application that can control manage and change a csv file
+A terminal application that can allows the manipulation of csv files It can: create files, append to rows or coloumns or edit specific data in a csv file